-A comforting, creamy and super delicious butternut squash curry with chickpea makes an ideal vegan dinner.
-It is a vegan, gluten-free and nut-free Indian curry that pairs well with flatbreads and plain rice.
-This flavourful curry is made with basic ingredients that you would probably have in your pantry.
+A comforting, creamy and super delicious chickpea butternut squash curry makes an ideal vegan dinner.
+It is a vegan, gluten-free and nut-free Indian curry that pairs well with any flatbread and plain rice.
+This flavourful butternut squash and chickpea curry is made with basic ingredients that you would probably have in your pantry.

 Planning a curry night?
-Then this flavourful squash curry is perfect to have on the menu.
-You can make this curry ahead of time and store it in the fridge.
+Then this flavourful and easy chickpea and butternut squash curry with coconut milk is perfect to have on the menu.
+You can make this curry ahead of time as a part of meal prep and store it in the fridge.
 Perhaps this curry tastes even better and more flavourful the next day or the subsequent days as the flavours mingle and develop a better taste.

 A canned chickpea is a staple in many households.
-In fact, this protein rich pulses is much loved for its versatility.
+This protein-rich pulses is much loved for its versatility.
 Turn this bland pulse into a healthy simple chickpea salad, shape them into veggie chickpea patties, and make a delicious street-side snack chana chaat.
 On busy weeknights make a simple and nutritious chickpea spinach curry.
 There are various options to turn this humble pulse into something amazing.

 - Vegetables: butternut squash, onion, tomato puree, ginger garlic paste, lime/lemon.
 I use fresh tomato puree but feel free to use store bought pureed tomato.